MMorrison26/Online_News_Project/README.md

 ### Technologies Used:

 #### Data Cleaning and Analysis
 Luckily the dataset we are using has all numeric values in the columns, so it will be an easier clean up process.
-To do the clean-up we will use pandas in ***Jupyter Lab***.
+To do the clean-up we will use pandas in ***Jupyter Lab*** and ***Google Colab*** to run the Machine Learning code.

 #### Database Storage
 We have decided to load the dataset into ***Postgres*** as the tool.
 Here we have created a relational database where we will create multiple tables for the separate information from the original dataset.
 From there we created an ***AWS*** connection.